 Watching some footage on Youtube I noticed, that solar corona outline can be visible up to about 3min after totality, which means upon around 96% obscuration.
 The best proof of this phenomenon has been reported by Daniel Fisher during the 2017 annular solar eclipse in Argentina.
 He captured a solar corona and prominences, being visible just before 2nd contact, when solar obscuration was turning 97% (Pic.
 4, 5).
 These pictures were a serious inspiration for me to carry out a full observation and set a threshold of solar corona visibility against the obscuration value.

 The aforementioned images have proven, that both solar corona and solar prominences are to be visible also during annular eclipses, although not in all cases, which I will explain below.

 During the 2017 Great American Eclipse, I was fortunate to manage this kind of observation, which is obviously dangerous.
 Before I show my results, I would like to assure you, that in spite of direct sunlight hazards there are two tips & tricks, thanks to them you will able to see the solar corona outline:

-– If you don’t have a binocular just block the light coming from thin solar crescent by your thumb and try to spot a fuzzy arc next to your thumb.
+– If you don’t have a binocular just block the light coming from a thin solar crescent by your thumb and try to spot a fuzzy arc next to your thumb.
 It should work at least 2 min before or after totality.

-The images below show the sequence of solar corona visibility between 94% and 92% obscuration, as has been captured during 2017 Greatest American Eclipse (Pic.
+The images below show the sequence of solar corona visibility between 94% and 92% obscuration, as has been captured during the 2017 Greatest American Eclipse (Pic.
 6 – 15.